 The Friedman Doctrine is also referred to as the Shareholder Theory.
 American economist Milton Friedman developed the doctrine as a theory of business ethics that states that “an entity’s greatest responsibility lies in the satisfaction of the shareholders.”
-The business should, therefore, always endeavor to maximize its revenues to increased returns for the shareholders.
+Therefore, the business should always endeavor to maximize its revenues to increase returns for the shareholders.

 Friedman believes that the shareholders form the backbone of the entity, and they should be treated with the utmost respect.
 Profits maximization requires the entity to find ways of generating additional revenues through value addition and creating more products and services while minimizing costs.
 Friedman also stated that shareholders should be in charge of key decisions such as social initiatives rather than getting an outsider to make the decision on their behalf.

 The Friedman Doctrine, also known as the Shareholder Theory, provides insights on how to increase shareholder value.

 According to the doctrine, shareholder satisfaction is an entity’s greatest responsibility.

 However, the doctrine also faces expansive criticism since it turns a blind eye to social responsibility activities.

 The Friedman Doctrine first appeared in the New York Times in 1970 as an essay by Milton Friedman.
 In the essay, the economist explained that an entity does not have any social responsibility to the society around it whatsoever.
 Instead, he stated that the only responsibility that an entity should abide by is its shareholders.

 Friedman justified his claim by explaining that any executives in business are employees of the owners, and they are, therefore, required to deliver quality service to the employer first before any other party.
 Individuals employed in corporate entities are required to conduct their roles in the business according to the expectations of the employer.